tomafro/deja/README.md

 - `--record-exit-codes 0,1` will cache the result if the exit code is `0` or `1`.
 - `--record-exit-codes 0,10-12,100+` will cache the result if the exit code is `0`, `10`, `11`, or `12`, or `100` or greater.

 `--look-back [duration]` limits how far back in time to look for a cached result.
-It accepts durations in the form `30s`, `5m`, `1h`, `30d`, etc. When `--look-back` is used, `deja` will only re-use a result if it was generated within the given duration.
-If no result is found within the look-back period, the command will be run and the result cached.
+It accepts durations in the form `30s`, `5m`, `1h`, `30d`, etc. When `--look-back` is used, `deja` will only reuse a result if it was generated within the given duration.
+If no result is found within the period, the command will be run and the result cached.

 - `--look-back 30s` will return any result generated in the last 30 seconds.